Operators and drivers - information

 Drivers do not have to carry copies of new national notices made under the HVNL.
 For any other remaining notice, the driver only has to carry a copy if this is a condition of the notice itself.

-For Class 1 and 3 vehicles seeking a permit for travel within NSW:
+For Class 1 Load Carrying vehicles seeking a permit for travel within NSW:

 - For travel on local roads you will also need to seek the approval of the relevant local Councils.
 You can find the relevant local Council at the Division of Local Goverment website.

-For Class 1 and 3 vehicles seeking a permit for travel between NSW and another state you will need to seek a permit directly from NHVR.
+For Class 1 Load Carrying vehicles seeking a permit for travel between NSW and another state you will need to seek a permit directly from NHVR.

-All Class 2 vehicle permits will be issued by the NHVR.
-Applications will need to be made directly to NHVR.
+Applications will need to be submitted to NHVR.

 Intelligent Access Program (IAP)